cbarbee-git/custom-gutenberg-block-investments/README.md

 	</p>
 </div>

-# Wordpress Custom Team Members Gutenberg Block
+# Wordpress Custom Investments Gutenberg Block

 Gutenberg Custom Block plugin to add investments and investment-grids to your WP website.